dLLM-Cache: Accelerating Diffusion Large Language Models with Adaptive Caching: Methodology

-A transition function $S$ then yields $\mathbf{y}^{(k-1)}$ by selectively updating tokens in $\mathbf{y}^{(k)}$ based on $\hat{\mathbf{y}}^{(0)}$:
+A transition function $S$ then yields $\mathbf{y}^{(k-1)}$ by selectively updating tokens in $\mathbf{y}^{(k)}$ based on $\hat{\mathbf y}^{(0\mid k)}$:

-The specific strategy for $S$ may involve confidence-based remasking or semi-autoregressive block updates.
-While this process enables flexible generation, it incurs high latency due to repeated recomputation across steps, particularly as $K$ grows.
+The specific strategy for $S$ may involve confidence-based remasking or semi-autoregressive block updates~\citep{Nie2025LLaDA}.
+While this process enables flexible generation, it incurs high latency due to repeated recomputation across steps, particularly as $K$ grows, as detailed in Appendix~\ref{sec:complexity-and-latency-analysis}.

 To alleviate the inference inefficiency of dLLMs, we introduce \textbf{\mymethod{}}, a training-free caching framework.
 The input prompt remains static across denoising steps, and its internal features are consistently stable, making it suitable for long-interval caching.
 In contrast, the response sequence evolves dynamically.
 However, this evolution is highly sparse, as only a small fraction of response tokens change significantly at each step.
 Such sparsity, evident in Figure~\ref{fig:adjacent_attn_sim}, suggests that recomputing all response features in every step is often unnecessary.